cycronix/JiffyCam/README.md

 The application provides status information in the sidebar:
 - Link to github source code
 - View jiffycam.yaml configuration
-- Error messages if issues occur
+- Error and status messages
-- Misc info

 ## Capture Configuration